Maria Petrova

 Research interests

 I am an applied microeconomist whose focus is information economics, political economy, and development.
 I seek to understand how information flows affect complex links between economic and political phenomena.
 Existing works traditionally underestimate the role of information provision in media for different aspects of development, and my research fills this gap.
 The main question that I address in my work is how information affects political, economic, and financial outcomes in different countries.
-My recent research is focused on the political economy of traditional and social media, and on causes of the growth and demise of populism and extremism.
+My recent research is focused on the political economy of traditional and social media, and on the causes of the growth and demise of populism and extremism.

 Selected research activities